 For the subsequent MAHRA renewal of Contract B, the Regional Center director can waive the requirement in Section 2-5 of the Section 8 Renewal Guide for a new RCS.
 HUD will not approve Property B above-market contract rents as part of an 8(bb) transfers.
-Market rate units may be added to an existing Option 4 contract where rents are above market, but there must be a separate rent schedule for the new market rate 8(bb) units.
-Owners with projects that currently have an Option 4 renewal and/or are considering renewing under Option 4 must submit an RCS as a part of the 8(bb) application in order to establish the market rent.
+Market rate units may be added to an existing Option Four contract where rents are above market, but there must be a separate rent schedule for the new market rate 8(bb) units.
+Owners with projects that currently have an Option Four renewal and/or are considering renewing under Option Four must submit an RCS as a part of the 8(bb) application in order to establish the market rent.

-13. Can an owner increase rents under Option 1 or Option 2 when renewing the one-day/amended contract?
+13. Can an owner increase rents under Option One or Option Two when renewing the oneday/amended contract?
+REVISED: June 14, 2018

 Response: No. While the one-day/amended contract can reflect an increase in rents, the 8(bb) MAHRA renewal rents cannot be another increase over the one-day/amended contract rents.
-The one-day/amended contract rents and the 8(bb) MAHRA renewal rents must reflect the market rents determined at the time of sizing.
+The one-day/amended contract rents and the 8(bb) MAHRA renewal rents must reflect the rents determined at the time of sizing.